primer/octicons/.github/CONTRIBUTING.md

 [<img src="https://user-images.githubusercontent.com/54012/37812350-cc2349ba-2e1c-11e8-8b80-d9ff2f8d4ea3.png" width="600"/>](https://user-images.githubusercontent.com/54012/37812350-cc2349ba-2e1c-11e8-8b80-d9ff2f8d4ea3.png)

-In this repository run the script `npm run bump` to bump the library versions.
-Commit the version number changes to a new pull request.
+Create a release branch, and run `npm run bump`.
+This will guide you through a prompt asking what all the new versions of the packages should be.
+After, push up your branch and open a pull request into master.

 [master-octicons]: https://www.figma.com/file/FP7lqd1V00LUaT5zvdklkkZr/Octicons